London Borough of Sutton: Surrounding area

+Governance

+The local authority is Sutton Council, based at the Civic Offices on St Nicholas Way in Sutton.

+Greater London representation

+Since 2000, for elections to the London Assembly, the borough forms part of the Croydon and Sutton constituency.
+The seat has only returned assembly members from the Conservative Party and the current member is Neil Garratt.

+UK Parliament

+Sutton is divided into two parliamentary constituencies, Sutton and Cheam and Carshalton and Wallington with one member of Parliament each:

 Culture and leisure

-The London Borough of Sutton was once made up of rural villages, associated with feudal and royal estates.
-The "village feel" persists, and places in the borough such as Carshalton, Cheam and Belmont continue to be referred to as villages.
-The historic development of the borough is reflected in the number of heritage areas designated as conservation areas and as areas of special local character.
 Descriptions of a selection of the borough's cultural institutions and attractions are set out below.

 The Sound Lounge

 The Sound Lounge, a grassroots concert venue, opened in December 2020 in Sutton High Street in the former premises of Royal Bank of Scotland.
 It hosts live performances of blues, Americana, folk and roots music.
 The venue includes a plant-based, carbon-neutral café, and hosts visual art exhibitions, theatre and dance.
 The site also incorporates a vinyl record shop (one of two branches of the Union Music Store).

 In July 2021 the venue became the country's first grassroots music venue to be certified as carbon neutral.
 A wide variety of measures have been put in place to achieve neutrality.
 In addition to the fully plant-based menu for the café, these include getting all energy from renewable sources, not sending any waste to landfill and maintaining an allotment garden on site for zero-carbon produce for the café.